Department-of-Mesh-Regional-Bridging/meshcore-esp-now-filtered-bridge/README.md

 The Crossband Filtered Bridge helps to address these challenges by acting as a selective gateway, not a simple common repeater.
 It forwards only what should cross, thereby minimizing a large percentage of cascading traffic and helps to preserve the integrity and performance of each region.

-# Current Limitations
+## Current Limitations
 ***blocking more than 4-5 hashtag channels affects the CLI response to get bridge.filter because of the limitations of the 150 byte response on CLI commands.
-Recommended workaround is to keep track of blocked hashtag channels in notepad/obsidian/spreadsheet in order to facilitate unblocking.
+Recommended workaround is to keep track of blocked hashtag channels in notepad/obsidian/spreadsheet in order to facilitate unblocking.<br>
 ***Filtered Bridge is power hungry.
-Take your power soution to the bridge seriously.
+Take your power solution to the bridge seriously.
 Powersaving features of 1.16 can *not* be applied to the ESP-NOW bridge.
 Unfortunate, but we are actively searching for an elegant solution.

+## How Can I Create One Of These Bridges?
+Our Firmware is currently limited to two ESP32 boards - Heltec V3 and v4.
+You only need the filtered bridge firmware to be flashed to a minimum of 1 of the two repeaters for the bridge to work - it filters theflags set on both tx and rx.
+However, you will be limited to blocking 16 hashtag channels.
+To block 17 to 32 hashtag channels you must flash both repeaters with the appropriate firmware on the bridge.
+A filtered bridge always requires two (or more) ESP32 based repeaters to function.
+Yes, it has been tested with up to 4 repeaters on different frequency settings and it works well.